 Total nitrogen was measured at approximately 159 stations up to 8 times during the periods of interest (April to October).
 Total nitrogen is the amount of nitrate, nitrite, and ammonia that is dissolved in the water.
 The proportion of time that total nitrogen was above the threshold at each station was calculated.

-Total nitrogen was measured year round from 2012-2017.
+Total nitrogen was measured year round.
+Data from 2012-2017 was used for the 2019 report card.
+Data from 2013-2018 was used for the 2020 report card.
+Data from 2014-2019 was used for the 2021 report card.
+Data from 2015-2020 was used for the 2022 report card.
 Total nitrogen is the amount of nitrate, nitrite, and ammonia that is dissolved in the water.
 The proportion of time that total nitrogen was above the threshold at each station was calculated.
 Station scores were averaged to HUC12.
 HUC12 scores were area-weighted to the reporting region scores.

 Thresholds were determined by salinity regime.

 |Score||Piedmont, Ridges, and Valleys Thresholds (mg L-1)||Coastal Plain thresholds (mg L-1)|